centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 ---
 title: Integrating Centra with external WMS systems using Order API
 altTitle: WMS integration
-excerpt: Centra can be integrated with your Warehouse Management System in order to handle pick-and-pack services, manage stock in your Warehouses or take care of product returns.
+excerpt: Centra can be integrated with your Warehouse Management System in order to handle pick-and-pack services, manage stock or take care of product returns.
 Click here to learn about the basic functionality of our Order API.
 taxonomy:
   category: docs
 ---

-Connecting a Warehouse Management System with Centra, to handle pick and pack with an internal or external logistic center, is easy using Centra’s Order API.
+Connecting a Warehouse Management System with Centra, to handle pick and pack with an internal or external logistic center, is easy when you're using Centra’s Order API.
 The API offers convenient endpoints optimized for this use case.

 ### Prerequisites

 To implement a WMS integration using the Order API, you need access to Centra with a configured Order API endpoint.
-Always use a non-live environment when developing your integration.
+Always use the test environment when developing your integration.

-[notice-box=alert]
-Warning: Never use the integration you build towards a production Centra environment before it is thoroughly tested and verified to be working as intended!
+[notice-box=alert]Warning: Never use the integration you build towards a production Centra environment before it is thoroughly tested and verified to be working as intended![/notice-box]
-[/notice-box]

 ### Overview

 When an order is placed in Centra, it will need to be expedited to generate what in Centra is called “Shipment” (outbound delivery).
 The shipment is what the WMS reads from Centra.
-The process of fetching these shipments and sending back information when they’re actually physically shipped by your warehouse, is described in a few steps below.
+The process of fetching these shipments and sending back information when they’re actually physically shipped by your warehouse, is described in the steps below.

 ### Fetching good-to-go shipments

-In order to fetch shipments that should be picked and packed by your logistics center, you will use the shipments endpoint of the Order API.
+In order to fetch shipments that should be picked and packed by your logistics center, you should use the shipments endpoint of the Order API.

 More information: [Order API - Get shipments](https://docs.centra.com/reference/stable/order-api/get-shipments)